cameronpcampbell/ActorPool_v4/README.md

 local nums = SharedTable.new { 2, 4, 6, 8 }
 PoolConnection:runAsync(nums):andThen(function() print(nums["total"]) end) -- PRINTS: 20

+-- Waits for a connection to be free.
 PoolConnection:waitUntilFree()

 local nums2 = SharedTable.new { 8, 16, 24, 32 }